So I don’t get much time in town today because we’re only

 5:30 AM- Stimulate and feed Kovu (my lion cub)

-6:00 AM- Feed rhinos or start chopping fruits and veggies for the antelopes (the rhino team takes turns)
+6:00 AM- Feed rhinos or start chopping fruits and veggies for

 7:15 AM- Morning meeting with Petronel, the boss